 Preschool Special Education

-the Disabilities Education Act regulations.
-The child must have one of the following conditions:
+by the Disabilities Education Act regulations.
+The child must have one of the following conditions: speech-language

 multiply-disabled, deaf/blind, seriously emotionally disturbed, learning disabled, autism or traumatic brain injured.